Hakuna Matoma: Promotional singles

 In order to promote the album, Matoma released a series of promotional singles throughout a year before its release, the first one, "Feeling Right (Everything Is Nice)" was released on 12 October 2015.
 It features American rapper Wale and Jamaican recording artist Popcaan.

 "Find Love" featuring music group Dboy, "Knives" featuring American electronic duo Frenship, "Love You Right" featuring fellow Norwegian duo Nico & Vinz and "The Wave" featuring Norwegian duo Madcon, were all simultaneously released on 12 November 2015 as the next four promotional singles from the album.
 The songs were first uploaded to Matoma's YouTube channel and made available for purchase and streaming the next day.

 Other songs

-The album features Wonderful Life (Mi Oh My), a track made for the Angry Birds Movie soundtrack.
+The album features "Wonderful Life (Mi Oh My)" (with guest vocals by Leslie Green), a track made for The Angry Birds Movie soundtrack.
 As well as remixes of Dua Lipa's "Hotter Than Hell", Coldplay's "Adventure of A Lifetime", One Direction's "Perfect", Astrid S' "2AM", and an acoustic version of "False Alarm".